 In the evening, hop on a train to return to Zurich for your return flight.

-Alternative Option: Day 7 to Geneva & a modified 7 days in Switzerland Itinerary suggestion
+Alternative Option: Day 7 to Geneva & modified 7 days in Switzerland Itinerary suggestion

-If you wish to add another city to your 7 days in Switzerland Itinerary, then consider returning to Geneva from Zermatt on day 7 and skip the Matterhorn cableway.
+If you wish to add another city to your Switzerland 7 day itinerary, then consider returning to Geneva from Zermatt on day 7 and skip the Matterhorn cableway.
 You will be able to see the Matterhorn on day 6 using the Gornergrat railway.

 On day 7, take the train to reach Geneva.
 Geneva is located an hour closer to Zermatt than Zurich.